Creating Print-Ready PDFs from Adobe Programs: A Complete Guide

 Resolution: Always ensure images are at least 300 dpi for print quality

-Bleeds: Include 0.125″ (3mm) bleed on all sides that extend to the edge
+Bleeds: Include 0.125″ (3mm) bleed on all sides where you have artwork or a background that extend to the edge

 By following these detailed steps for each program, you’ll create professional print-ready PDFs that will reproduce exactly as you intended, without font substitutions, missing links, or resolution issues.